 It’s normal to see them going from sleeping for hours on end to having brief periods of play and activity.
 If your turkeys are sleeping, most likely they’re okay.

-You should only become worried if everyone is up and moving, and you have turkeys which act as though they lack the strength to move.
+You should only become worried if everyone is up and moving, and you have turkeys who act as though they lack the strength to move.

 5. Avoiding Dehydration